EIDA/routing/doc/index.rst

 checks if a file called ``masterTable.xml`` in the ``data`` folder exists.
 If this is the case, the file is read, the routes inside are loaded in a separate table and are given the maximum priority.
-This could be perfect to route requests to other datacenters, whose internal structure is not well known.
+This could be perfect to route requests to other data centres, whose internal structure is not well known.

 .. note:: There are two main differences between the information provided in
           `routing.xml` and the one provided in `masterTable.xml`.
-The former will be used to synchronized with other data centers if requested.
+The former will be used to synchronize with other data centers if requested.
           On the other hand, the information added in `masterTable.xml` will be kept private and not take part in any synchronization process.